Energy levels of multiscale bound states from QED energy-momentum trace: Summary

 We derived explicit formulae (see \eq{matrlelhintexf}, \eq{pertformwf} and \eq{nainloopem}) for the one-loop nonrelativistic contributions to the Lamb shift in muonic hydrogen from the polarization type EMT trace diagrams with the electron loop.
 We used these formulae to calculate numerically Lamb shift contributions of the trace diagrams for $n=2$.
 To obtain the total contribution of the electron polarization type diagrams in Fig.~\ref{vacpolmisel} for $n=2$ we sum contribution is \eq{musideab} and \eq{muelpolminsv}

 \beq

 \eeq

 These results are in full agreement with the standard electron loop polarization contribution in \eq{stnasvacpolmu} from the diagrams in Fig.~\ref{lshdfpvpe}.
-Hence, the sum of all one-loop EMT trace diagrams Fig.~\ref{hydemtdigse}, Fig.~\ref{hydemtdigfp} and Fig.~\ref{vacpolmisel} reproduces one-loop contribution to the Lamb shift in muonic hydrogen, as it should in accordance with \eq{traceqmass} and \eq{anomtrac2}.
+Hence, the sum of all one-loop EMT trace diagrams Fig.~\ref{hydemtdigse}, Fig.~\ref{hydemtdigfp} and Fig.~\ref{vacpolmisel} reproduces one-loop contribution to the Lamb shift in muonic hydrogen, as it should in accordance with the gauge and renormalization scheme independent \eq{traceqmass} and \eq{anomtrac2}.

 Technically, at the one-loop level, this happens due two observations.
 First, the energy of an energy level of a bound state is a homogeneous function of all independent mass parameters of the first degree.
 Then, due to the Euler's theorem, the sum of logarithmic mass derivatives with respect to all independent mass parameters coincides with the energy level itself.
 Second, logarithmic mass derivatives of the standard diagrams for an energy level generate the EMT trace diagrams.
 We demonstrated this last property considering one-loop corrections to energy levels in muonic hydrogen, but we expect this relationship between the diagrams to hold beyond the leading order as well.
 Taken together these two observation would provide an independent diagrammatic proof of \eq{traceqmass} for bound state with a few independent mass parameters.